w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 are not planned for formal implementation, despite previous proposals in the [AnV protocol](https://w3f-research.readthedocs.io/en/latest/polkadot/Availability_and_Validity.html).

-The idea of Fishermen is that they are full nodes of parachains, like collators, but perform a different role in relation to the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+The idea behind Fishermen is that they are full nodes of parachains, like collators, but perform a different role in relation to the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
 network.
 Instead of packaging the state transitions and producing the next parachain blocks as collators do, fishermen will watch this process and ensure no invalid state transitions are